Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Shared-Signing.md

 2. If enabled, a summary page is appended showing each participant's name, email, status, timestamp, reason, and certificate type
 3. Each participant's digital certificate is applied to the document
 4. The signed PDF is saved and available for download
-5. Sensitive data (signature images, certificate files, passwords) is permanently cleared from the server
+5. Uploaded certificate files, their passwords and stored wet-signature images are removed from the server automatically.
+The session record and the original file are kept.

 ### Step 5: Download the Signed PDF